natanlao/homelab/README.md

 * UniFi Network Controller, for controlling my network hardware.
 * Pi-hole, for ad blocking.
 * An SFTP server, to expose an attached hard drive that I use for backups.
+* Watchtower, to automatically update all of the above

 These services run as Docker containers, specified in [docker-compose.yml](docker-compose.yml).
 I chose to use Docker for the